ftrotter/OSE/README.md

    * The user cannot offer a download of the Thing
    * The user cannot offer a service around the Thing
    * It is limited to internal use by the end user only
    * Sometimes, a Licensor might want to sell additional privileges for more money.
-In that case, there is a file called EXTRASTUFF.txt where extra privileges or support warranties etc etc can be defined
+In that case, there is a file called STARTINGLICENSE.txt where extra privileges or support warranties etc etc can be defined

 ### How NOD OSE protects end-users